 Bart Starr led the Packers to victory over the Chiefs in the first edition of the big game.
 The quarterback earned the first NFL Super Bowl MVP Award for his efforts.

-Tom Brady, the quarterback of the Patriots, is at the top of the list with four MVP awards.
+Tom Brady, the quarterback of the Patriots, is at the top of the list with five MVP awards.
 No other player has reached that mark.
 Joe Montana, the former star quarterback for the 49ers, is next on the list with three.

 Yes, and this is not as uncommon as you may think.
 Through 53 Super Bowls, a defensive player has won it 10 times.